 There are generally three types of account in this managed forex arena – individual, pooled, and recently added “PAMM” varieties.

 This account is exactly what it sounds like – a separate account in your name where a professional trader makes all of the buy/sell decisions on your behalf.
-His decisions will be based on the level of risk that you feel comfortable with, a topic that will be discussed at the outset.
+Their decisions will be based on the level of risk that you feel comfortable with, a topic that will be discussed at the outset.
 The one drawback for this type of account is that you have to make your business worthwhile for the expert to devote his time to it.
 For this reason, there may be a minimum deposit requirement that exceeds $10,000.
 If this level of commitment is a problem for you, then you may want to consider the other two account types.
 Fees will be customized, but assessing performance expertise will be difficult.
 Prior returns will be cited, but there will be no way to confirm them.
 Client testimonials may help.

 In this case, you want to think in terms of a mutual fund, where many investors pool their capital together in a separate fund and then share in the profits after fees and expenses.
 Brokers that offer these pooled funds will generally have several funds to choose from, each with its own risk/reward profile, fee demographics, and terms and conditions.
 It is best to read each individual fund prospectus to determine the right fit for your own individual objectives.
 As for performance, each fund will have a published history for several prior years, but, as always, past performance is never a perfect indicator of what will transpire in the future.
 The benefit of a pooled fund is that you may enter for less money than for an individual account.
 Your initial deposit may be as low as $2,000, but there may be a required period for participation before a withdrawal can be made.
 Check the rules of the fund before jumping in with both feet.